marcoagpinto/aoo-mozilla-en-dict/README.md

 #### Suggesting words/fixes:

 First, check the wordlist .txt file inside the folder of the latest dictionaries.
 If the words aren't there:
-* Open an issue or e-mail Marco Pinto ( <B>marcoagpinto AT sapo.pt</B> ) with the suggested words or with words that should be fixed.
+* Open an issue or e-mail Marco Pinto ( <B>marcoagpinto AT sapo.pt</B> ) with the suggested words or with the words that should be fixed.

 #### NOTICE: